Paralympic Games: Sports

-Cheating
+Alleged cheating

-After the 2000 Sydney games, a Spanish basketball player alleged that several members of the gold medal-winning Spanish basketball intellectually disabled (ID) team were not disabled.
-He claimed that only two athletes out of the twelve-member team met the qualifications of an intellectually disabled athlete.
+After the 2000 Sydney games, a Spanish basketball player alleged that several members of the gold medal-winning Spanish basketball team with intellectual disabilities (ID) did not have disabilities.
+He claimed that only two athletes out of the twelve-member team met the qualifications of an athlete with an intellectual disability.
 A controversy ensued and the International Paralympic Committee (IPC) called on the Spanish National Paralympic Committee to launch an investigation.
 The investigation uncovered several Spanish athletes who had flouted the ID rules.
 In an interview with the president of the federation that oversees ID competition, Fernando Martín Vicente admitted that athletes around the world were breaking the ID eligibility rules.
 The IPC responded by starting an investigation of its own.
 The results of the IPC's investigation confirmed the Spanish athlete's allegations and also determined that the incident was not isolated to the basketball ID event or to Spanish athletes.
 As a result, all ID competitions were suspended indefinitely.
 The ban was lifted after the 2008 Games after work had been done to tighten the criteria and controls governing admission of athletes with intellectual disabilities.
 Four sports, swimming, athletics, table tennis and rowing, were anticipated to hold competitions for ID athletes at the 2012 Summer Paralympics.

 The Paralympics have also been tainted by steroid use.
-At the 2004 games in Athens, Irish born paralympic rower Dylan O'Flaherty was banned after testing positive for a multitude of performance enhancing drugs.
-O'Flaherty died of an overdose later that night after allegedly taking all of the remaining substances he had managed to smuggle into the Paralympic village with him.
 At the 2008 Games in Beijing, three powerlifters and a German basketball player were banned after having tested positive for banned substances.
 This was a decrease in comparison to the ten powerlifters and one track athlete who were banned from the 2000 Games.
 German skier Thomas Oelsner became the first Winter Paralympian to test positive for steroids.
 He had won two gold medals at the 2002 Winter Paralympics, but his medals were stripped after his positive drug test.
 At the 2010 Winter Paralympics in Vancouver, Swedish curler Glenn Ikonen tested positive for a banned substance and was suspended for six months by the IPC.
 He was removed from the rest of the curling competition but his team was allowed to continue.
 The 54-year-old curler said his doctor had prescribed a medication on the banned substances list.